sidmishraw/agency_platform/Readme.md

 	In 1980 Robert Axelrod used agent-based modeling to demonstrate how cooperative behavior in societies could have evolved.
 He created a society of N prisoner agents.
 Each prisoner perpetually interacts with randomly selected other prisoners by playing one game of Prisoner's Dilemma.
 Here's how it works: prisoner A sends prisoner B a message: "defect," or "cooperate".
 Before looking at the message, B sends A a defect or cooperate message.
 If both cooperated, then both earn 3 points.
 If both defected, then both earn 1 point.
 Otherwise, the defector wins 5 points and the cooperator gets nothing.

 	Prisoners have different strategies for deciding to defect or cooperate.
 For example: always defect or always cooperate are two strategies.
 As one would expect, defectors score much higher than cooperators.
 Tit-for-tat strategy says defect if the opponent defected on the last encounter, otherwise cooperate.

+### Steps for importing the project into Eclipse (4.5+) or Mars onwards:
+>Note: This project is heavily dependent on Java8 features and hence needs eclipse 4.5+ for better support.
+* Create a new Java Project in eclipse, then delete the generated `src` folder.
+* Copy the 3 folders `framework`, `prisonersdilemma` and `ultradome` from the zip file or repository clone directory and paste them in the project directory you created.
+* Select the 3 folders inside eclipse, right mouse click to show the context menu.
+Select `Build Path > Use as source folder` option from the menu.
+* The above step should add the `framework`, `prisonersdilemma` and `ultradome` to your classpath so that they can be executed.
+* The application drivers are PrisonersDilemmaDriver.java for Prisoners Dilemma simulation and UltradomeDriver.java for Ultradome simulation respectively.

+The project comes with 4 output files:
+ `op_multithreaded.txt` -- This file has the output of the UltradomeDriver.java (Ultradome simulation running in multi threaded mode) piped into it.
+ `op_singlethreaded.txt` -- This file has the output of the UltradomeDriver.java (Ultradome simulation running in single threaded mode) piped into it.
+ `pd_multithreaded.txt` -- This file has the output of the PrisonersDilemmaDriver.java (PrisonersDilemma simulation running in multi threaded mode) piped into it.
+ `pd_singlethreaded.txt` -- This file has the output of the PrisonersDilemmaDriver.java (PrisonersDilemma simulation running in single threaded mode) piped into it.

+#### Note: this project needs Java8+ because it heavily relies on lambdas and other Java8+ features.